 Saturday Beer Festival

-Also at St. Alice Hall, on Saturday, October 28th, the Beer Festival takes place between 1 and 5 pm.
+Also at St. Alice Hall, usually on the last Saturday in October, the Beer Festival takes place between 1 and 5 pm.
 At the event BC breweries sell samples of their brews and compete for people’s votes.

-NOTE: Tickets for the Saturday Beer Festival event in 2017 are now all sold out!
+NOTE: Tickets for the Saturday Beer Festival event in 2017 sold out well in advance!
+If you want to attend in 2018, reserve your tickets early!

-The Oktoberfest Dance at Harrison Hot Springs takes place on Saturday, October 28th, at St. Alice Hall at 100 Esplanade Avenue.
+The Oktoberfest Dance at Harrison Hot Springs takes place on the last Saturday in October at St. Alice Hall at 100 Esplanade Avenue.

 At the Oktoberfest Dance there is dancing to polka music (not unsurprisingly), and a German-themed buffet.
 Participants also receive a complimentary souvenir Oktoberfest mug and one free beer.
 Additional brewskies cost about $5 per glass.